johannschopplich/toon/SPEC.md

     - Only finite numbers are expected from conforming encoders.
   - Otherwise → string.
 - Keys:
-  - Decoded as strings (quoted keys MUST be unescaped as above).
+  - Decoded as strings (quoted keys MUST be unescaped per Section 7.1).
   - A colon MUST follow a key; missing colon MUST error.

 ## 5. Concrete Syntax and Root Form